Blog Series: Prep Your Library!

 - You may look for books if you have completed your work early or during station time.

-- Only one (or two) students can be in the library at a time, so quietly look for a book.
+- Only one (or two) students can be in the library at a time.

 - Assign one student to be the classroom librarian.
-This student should check the library daily to make sure books are neat and in the correct tubs.
+This student should check the library daily to ensure books are neat and in the correct tubs.

 6. Decorate Your Library

-Once you have organized your classroom library, you should add decorations to make the space inviting and appealing because a space that encourages reading also promotes literacy.
+Once you have organized your classroom library, you should add decorations to make the space inviting and appealing to promote literacy.
 Here are a few ideas to consider:

 - Add a few posters of books or authors.